 Even investors however, should be careful with short sales

 These as-is properties can end up costing more than anticipated, so you’ll want to avoid overextending yourself and make sure the investment property is rentable/sellable after you fix it up.
-Given the economic situation with the pandemic, we’ve witnessed how vacation rentals aren’t necessarily a safe bet.
-For a lot of vacation rental owners, the pandemic has caused a huge loss in income, leaving people in a really tough situation.

 The short sale process is neither short nor simple.
 If you do find yourself interested in a short sale home, it is imperative that you find an agent with plenty of experience who can guide you through this unusual real estate transaction.
 These deals can be frustrating, but if you have the patience, you could end up with a home you love at an even better price.